Emma-Asoliya/AirBnB_clone_v2/README.md

 ```
 <br>

-I was able to fork this repo correctly.
+I was able to fork this repo correctly, and i updated the README